Université Saint-Louis – Bruxelles

 Alain is specialised in intellectual property, information and technology law.

 Academic career.
-He serves as a professor at the Saint-Louis University (Brussels) and the UCLouvain (Belgium).
-He teaches as well within the LLM programs organised by the KULeuven (‘Design law’) and the Munich Intellectual Property Law Center (‘Practice of copyright law’).
+He serves as a professor at the UCLouvain and at the Saint-Louis University (Brussels).
+He teaches as well within the LLM program of the Munich Intellectual Property Law Center (‘Practice of copyright law’).
+He has given a course on ‘Design law’ within the LLM program of the KULeuven till 2020 and previously taught at the ULiège and UNamur.
 His courses cover mainly digital copyright, as well as media and information law, but the interactions between law and technology and law and innovation are at the core of his teachings and research (At UCL, he teaches a course on ‘Intellectual Property and New Technology’ and, with IP managers from industry, ‘Management of Intellectual Property Rights’; in the past, he taught ‘EU Competition Law and Intellectual Property’ in Liège and Brussels).

 Publications.
 Alain has authored numerous articles on digital copyright and a few books, including Droit d’auteur et copyright (LGDJ and Bruylant, 1993), Droit d’auteur et numérique: logiciels, bases de données, multimédia (with Estelle Derclaye, Bruylant, 2001) and Quand Google défie le droit (De Boeck et Larcier, 2011).
 He has edited various books among which: Of Authors and Origins (with Brad Sherman, Clarendon Press, 1994), Droit d’auteur et liberté d’expression (with Fr.
 Tulkens, Larcier, 2006), Intellectual Property and Theories of Justice (with A. Gosseries et A. Marciano, Palgrave Macmillan, 2008), Peer-to-Peer File Sharing and Secondary Liability in Copyright Law (Edward Elgar, 2009), Le téléchargement d’œuvres sur Internet (with C. Doutrelepont et Fr.
 Dubuisson, Larcier, 2012).
-More recently he focused on other Internet-related topics and published Net Neutrality in Europe – La neutralité de l’Internet en Europe (Bruylant, 2013) and authored, with François Jongen and Edouard Cruysmans, Droit des médias.
+More recently he focused on other tech-related topics and published Net Neutrality in Europe – La neutralité de l’Internet en Europe (Bruylant, 2013), Les droits intellectuels, entre autres droits.
+Intersections, interactions et interrogations, (with J. Cabay, Larcier, 2019) and Des voitures autonomes à l’intelligence artificielle.
+Entre droit, politique et éthique (with C. Lazaro, Larcier, 2020).
+He co-authored, with François Jongen and Edouard Cruysmans, Droit des médias.
 Droit européen et belge (Larcier, 2017).

 Associations, law journals and learned societies.
-Alain is active in several associations involved with intellectual property such as the Association Littéraire et Artistique Internationale (ALAI), the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP) and the Licensing Executive Society (LES).
+Alain is active in several associations involved with intellectual property such as the Association Littéraire et Artistique Internationale (ALAI), the International Association for the Advancement of Teaching and Research in Intellectual Property (ATRIP), the Licensing Executive Society (LES) and the European Copyright Society.
 He is member of the editorial board of several law journals (Auteurs & Media (Belgium), Propriétés intellectuelles (Paris), Les Cahiers de propriété intellectuelle (Montréal), Computer Law Review International (Cologne)).

-He has been nominated as member of Academia Europaea (The Academy of Europe) since 2012 and participates to the working groups of the All European Academies (The Hague).
-Since 2012, he is a member of the Board of the European Academy of European Law (ERA located in Trier).
+He has been nominated as member of Academia Europaea (The Academy of Europe) since 2012 and chairs since 2019 the intellectual property working group of ALLEA (All European Academies – Berlin).
+Between 2012 and 2019, he was a member of the Board of the European Academy of European Law (ERA – Trier).
+He is also a member of the European Law Institute (ELI).

 International experience.
-Alain has prepared several studies for the European Commission and was involved with the awareness and educational programs initiated by the World Intellectual Property Organisation (WIPO).
+Alain has prepared several studies for the European Commission, participated as expert to numerous panels at the European Parliament (for ex. on software patents, digital libraries and text and data mining).
+He was involved with the awareness and educational programs initiated by the World Intellectual Property Organisation (WIPO).
 He participated to several missions in Asia (Indonesia, Korea, Russia and China), Middle-East (Koweit and Libanon) and Africa (Benin, Ivory Coast, etc.).
 Alain is a panelist for the WIPO and the Belgian domain name dispute resolution systems.